 (b) may be an officer of, or employed by, or a party to any arrangement with any company promoted by the Company or in which the Company is otherwise interested; and

-(c) shall not, by reason of his office, be accountable to the Company for any benefit from any interest in any such company provided that he may not vote or be part of the quorum for any resolution or matter in which he has a financial interest, and if he so votes his vote shall not be counted, whether on a show of hands or on a poll.
+(c) shall not, by reason of that Board Member's office, be accountable to the Company for any benefit from any interest in any such company provided that that Board Member may not vote or be part of the quorum for any resolution or matter in which that Board Member has a financial interest, and if that Board Member so votes that Board Member's vote shall not be counted, whether on a show of hands or on a poll.

 11.2 For the purposes of this Article

 (a) a general notice given to the board that a Board Member has an interest of the nature and extent specified in the notice in any arrangement I which a specified person or class of persons is interested shall be deemed to be a disclosure that the Board Member has an interest in any such arrangement of the nature and extent so specified, and

 (b) an interest of which a Board Member has no knowledge and of which it is unreasonable to expect that Board Member to have knowledge shall not be treated as an interest of that Board Member.